Total positivity in exponential families with application to binary variables: Totally positive binary distributions

 This distribution is globally Markov with respect to the 4-cycle in Figure~\ref{fig:4chain} (left),

-but the MLE for this graphical model as an exponential family does not exist.
-Note that this sample distribution is not $\mtp$, since for example the inequality does \emph{not} hold.
-On the other hand, since the conditions of Proposition \ref{prop:fullMLE} are satisfied, the MLE $\hat{\sigma}$ under $\mtp$ exists.
+and we shall consider these eight points as constituting a sample of size eight.
+The MLE for this graphical model as an exponential family does not exist.
+Note that the sample distribution is not $\mtp$, since for example the inequality does \emph{not} hold.
+On the other hand, since the conditions of Theorem \ref{thm:fullMLE} are satisfied, the MLE $\hat{\sigma}$ under $\mtp$ exists.
 It is represented by the following diagram, where the highlighted nodes correspond to the eight points supported by the sample.

 Primal feasibility of $\hat \sigma$ is verified by the following inequalities, one for each of the $24$ elementary pairs (labeled by sets $\{i\}\cup A$ and $\{j\}\cup A$).
 Up to the normalizing constant $128$, these are: